hyperledger/fabric/docs/source/couchdb_tutorial.rst

 A query that does not include all fields in the index will have to scan the full database instead.
-For example, the query below searches for the owner, without specifying the the type of item owned.
+For example, the query below searches for the owner, without specifying the type of item owned.
 Since the ownerIndexDoc contains both the ``owner`` and ``docType`` fields, this query will not be able to use the index.